Categories

 Sizable Vegetable Garden

 Depending on which vegetables you’re growing, roughly 200 square feet should be sufficient to have a plentiful vegetable garden that will provide fruits and vegetables for a family of four.
+You can grow even more food if you employ succession planting strategies.

 Map out your garden to take advantage of space.
 Keep in mind that you can utilize the perimeter of the garden for berry bushes or for growing cucumbers, beans, and other climbing plants.